UPDATED 1 APRIL 2020

 If you feel you need/want help this is how things work:

-Following this, you will be invited by a provider to meet or chat on the phone, to talk over what is best for you.
-Most providers will be able to do this within 5 days.
-This chat will help determine what type of treatment is best for you, whether it be low or high intensity.
+Following this, you will be invited by the provider to meet or chat on the phone, to talk over what is best for you.
+This should be be within 5 days.
+This chat will help determine what type of treatment is best for you.
+Please note that during current restrictions on movement, there may not be options for face-to-face treatment.
+However, telephone or social media options will be available.

 After your first chat it will be determined what level or help you will need as stated above.
 Some people may need a higher intensity treatment, which may involve a slightly longer waiting time.
 Others may be able to be seen more quickly.